Everything goes so smoothly as far as the car rental goes it is

 We are now headed towards the Hana Highway.
 It is reputed to be one of the “must see” spots on Maui.
 We plan to take this road to the town of Kipahulu.
 Charles Lindbergh is buried there.
 It must be a beautiful place, right?
 We know that we will face a less than straight road along the way.
 The map shows some twisting and turning but the drive should be gorgeous.
 We’ll find a spot to enjoy that delicious lunch we packed.

 It is quickly evident that this ride will not be a relaxing jaunt.
 Rather, it is full of switchbacks, hairpin turns and nail biting cliffs.
 Without exaggeration, we crossed at least 150 single lane bridges.
 We are NOT exaggerating.
 We were not able to drive more than 20 miles an hour at any point.
 A 50-mile trip took us three hours.
 Gulp.
 We have to be back by dark, don’t we?
 We saw some really neat vistas but we couldn’t pull over because there were never turnouts!
 We did find a primitive park setting where we did enjoy our sumptuous lunch (in our car).
 We finally located Lindbergh’s burial place, located on the grounds of a small church.
-Near the grave was a beautiful view of the ocean.
-Lindbergh (born in Detroit) was 74 when he passed away.
+Near the grave was a

 Near Lindbergh’s resting place was the Oheo Gulch area.
 Here is a beautiful and gentle waterfall, which falls into a pool.
 There are a total of four pools and a crowd of visitors is enjoying them.
 It is an idyllic setting.
 To be in Hawaii, on Maui on a beautiful day is truly a gift.

-We know that we need to get moving if we are going to get back to the ship before nightfall.
-We dread the three-hour return and the tedious drive.
-We spoke with the ranger at the Oheo Gulch area, asking her about alternative routes.
-The only one that we see possible is one that traverses areas where lava flows once moved to the ocean.
+areas where lava flows once moved to the ocean.
 The rental car company provides the map we are using and it clearly states that we are not to drive in these areas.
 The ranger however assures us that the road is very safe, albeit slow and unpaved.
-She tells us that it is a much easier return route and that it will be a comparatively piece of cake.
-Okay, we’ll take a chance.
+She tells us that it is a much easier return route and that it will

-We quickly realize why the rental car company advises against this route.
-Not only is it unpaved; it makes the hairpin turn drive we described earlier look like a super highway.
+makes the hairpin turn drive we described earlier look like a super highway.
 We trudge along at a 10 to 15 mile an hour pace.
 This is a better route???
 Hmmmm

-At one point, we see black sheep (not kidding) with horns cross the road at a spot where it is marked “cattle crossing”.
-They are heading towards the ocean.
+At one point, we see black sheep (not kidding) with horns cross the road at a spot where it is

 Finally, we reach a point where the road is smoothly paved.
 Yes it is smooth, but straight?
 Not a chance.
 In fact, even areas where the road could be straight, it is the most crooked “straight” road we have ever seen.
 It looks like a drunken construction crew put this one together.
 It is the poster child for all things uneven, irregular, non-straight.
 Maybe there will be a math textbook looking for an illustration depicting a non-straight line. lol

-The map showed that should be a spot where petroglyphs are located.
-We didn’t see the petroglyphs, but Dennis photographed a painted rock that he says is a Hawaiian petroglyph.
+petroglyphs, but Dennis photographed a painted rock that he says is a Hawaiian petroglyph.
 Not sure about that.

 We successfully made it back to the ship twenty minutes before sunset.
 Not quite the day we expected, but interesting nonetheless.